PatHightree/SpaceNavigator/Space Navigator Unity project/Assets/SpaceNavigator/README.txt

 Known bugs and limitations
 ---------
-- The editor window has to stay open for the driver to work.
 - Grab Mode only works in the camera coordinate system (sorry, I couldn't get my head around the quaternion math of manipulating in one coordinate system while constraining in another)

 The goods